blaxk/aws-lambda-middleware/docs/PROP_TYPES.md

     //Sets child elements of Array or Object.
     //If there is one rule in array.item and three values in the request parameter array, the three values are verified based on one rule.
+    /**
+     * Sets child elements of Array or Object.
+     * - If there is one rule in array.item and three values in the request parameter array, the three values are verified based on one rule.
+     * - If two rules are set, the first rule is applied to the third parameter.
+     */
     imagesA: Prop.array.required().item([
       Prop.string.required()
     ]),